Research Interests

 (b) Collisions of optical solitons and emission of continuous radiation;

-(c) Effects of Raman scattering;
+(c) Effects of Kerr nonlinearity and Raman scattering;

-(d) Propagation in periodic photonic structures.
+(e) Propagation in periodic photonic structures.

 (2) Optical fiber communication systems